mikjw/TTT-java/README.md

-Tic Tac Toe, test driven with JUnit 5
+Tic Tac Toe, test driven with JUnit 5.
+All source files and tests are currently stored in the Test folder.